sehan001/codechef/README.md

-this Repository is Just for the Reference
-I Strongly Recommend not to copy Answers
+"This repository is intended solely for reference purposes.
+It is highly recommended to refrain from directly copying the answers."